Jmaharman/fsharp-a-beginners-guide/Lessons/day-02-functions.md

 # Day 2 - Functions

 Today's lesson we will start on functions.
-Functions are a first class citizen in F#, which they are meant to be in C# too, but in a lesser way.
-In C# there are Method Groups which are the functions you define on your classes, static or otherwise.
-You also have `Func<T>` and `Action<T>`, which is what you pass into methods like Linq Select, Where, statements.
-A Method Group is different to a `Func` or `Action`, although it can be cast to one when necessary.
-You all know how to make a method group in C#
+Functions are first class citizens in F#.
+This means that functions are regular values just like other variables.
+In C# there are methods which are the functions you define on your classes, static or otherwise.
+You also have `Func<T>` and `Action<T>`, which are what you pass into methods like Linq `Select`, `Where`, statements.
+A method is different to a `Func` or `Action`, although it can be cast to one when necessary.
+Those coming from C# know how to create methods in the following manner:

 ```csharp
 public class Example